 The term “undesirable web pages” is used in a patent application from Yahoo published today to refer to pages that rank highly in search results based upon links pointed to those pages solely to increase their rankings for specific queries even though those pages may not be very relevant for the query terms in question.

 “Undesirable” appears to indicate that these are pages that Yahoo doesn’t want ranking well in search results at their search engine.

 So, what might Yahoo (and possibly other search engines) look at to determine whether a page is undesirable based upon the links it sees to that page?

 When search engines show pages to searchers in response to a query, those pages are placed in an order intended to show pages that are a combination of relevance and importance or quality.

 But there’s a problem in relying too much upon links pointing to pages to determine how relevant and important a page might be.
-By giving links such value, the search engines have turned links into a commodity that may determine how highly a page might rank in search results.
+The search engines have turned links into a commodity that may determine how highly a page might rank in search results by giving links such value.

 Detection of Undesirable Web Pages

 Gilbert Leung, Lei Duan, Dmitri Pavlovski, Su Han Chan, and Kostas Tsioutsiouliklis

 Published April 15, 2010